BayramGUN/SurveyManager/Documents/DomainModels.md

 }
 ```

-> Note: Password must be laying around like hashed. ⚠️
+> Note: Password must not be laying around without hashed! ⚠️